-Background: The Parker River, located in northeastern Massachusetts, is approximately 23 miles long and its watershed covers roughly 82 square miles in Essex County.
+Background: The Parker River, located in northeastern Massachusetts, is approximately 23 miles long and its watershed covers approximately 82 square miles in Essex County.
 The river runs through the towns of Boxford, Georgetown, Groveland, and Newbury, where it empties into Plum Island Sound and the Gulf of Maine.
 Parker River is home to a number of anadromous species including alewife (Alosa pseudoharengus), blueback herring (Alosa aestivalis), rainbow smelt (Osmerus mordax), and white perch (Morone americanus).
-Each spring these species return from the ocean and ascend Parker River to their spawning grounds.
-Beyond their own Parker River above Central St., Byfield, MA. recreational fishing value, these fish are important prey for bluefish, striped bass and other recreationally and commercially important fish species.
-However, the abundance of all of these species has declined from historic levels due to inadequate fish passage at dams and other obstructions.
-Along with many other Federal, state and local partners, the NOAA Restoration Center has joined in the restoration of the Parker River such that anadromous fish species will once again be able to navigate upstream to their historic spawning grounds.
+Each spring these species return from the ocean and Parker River above Central St., Byfield, MA. ascend Parker River to their spawning grounds.
+These species are important recreational fisheries and serve as valuable prey items for bluefish, striped bass and other recreationally and commercially important fish species.
+However, the abundance of all of these species has declined relative to historical levels due to inadequate fish passage at dams and other obstructions.
+Along with many other Federal, state and local partners, the NOAA Restoration Center has undertaken the restoration of the Parker River such that anadromous fish species will once again be able to navigate upstream to their historical spawning grounds.

-The decline in numbers of anadromous fish species returning to the Parker River has been primarily attributed to the construction of six dams earlier this century that prevented these the fish from reaching spawning areas.
+Anadromous fish species decline has been primarily attributed to the construction of six dams earlier this century that prevent these the fish from reaching spawning areas.
 Five fishways were constructed during the 1930s and a sixth was installed in the early 1960s.
-Collectively, these six fishways provided alewives a passable route around the dams to spawning grounds, and alewife populations in the late 1960s through the 1970s were quite healthy.
+Collectively, these six fishways provided alewives a passable route around the dams to spawning grounds.
+Alewife populations in the late 1960s through the 1970s were quite healthy.
+Adults returning to the river in mid-April readily used the fishways to successfully reach suitable spawning areas.
 Since that time, the condition of all six fishways has deteriorated to the point where several are barely passable and one is completely non-functional.

-If the alewife population is to rebound in the Parker River, a commitment must be made to reconstruct adequate fish passage facilities and to ensure that adequate flows exist during the spring spawning run and during the juvenile outmigration in the late summer and early fall.
+If the alewife population is to rebound in the Parker River, a commitment must be made to the reconstruction of adequate fish passage facilities and to insuring that adequate flows exist during the spring spawning run and during the juvenile outmigration in the late summer and early fall.
 In the spring of 1997, the Parker River Clean Water Association coordinated a volunteer counting effort to estimate the number of spawning alewives in the Parker River.
 Only about 6,000 fish returned to the river in 1997, less than one fifth of the number that were observed in the 1970s.

 Today, the Parker River alewife run is a mere shadow of its potential and is in serious risk of total collapse.
 Thanks to the efforts of recreational fishermen from the Essex County Sportsmen's Association and other non-profit organizations, a few alewives now reach spawning grounds.
 These volunteers spend a considerable amount of time each spring cleaning debris, regulating flows and making temporary repairs where possible.
-However, additional efforts are needed if anadromous fish are to return to the Parker River watershed.
+However, more than their efforts are needed if anadromous fish are to return to the Parker River watershed.